tramhao/termusic/README.md

 development.
 The main problem is data race condition.
 So I basically rewrite the player in rust, and hope to solve the problem.

-As for now, only mp3 is supported.
-It's basically because mp3 has id3 tags and these tags played an important role in the app.
+As for now, mp3 and m4a are supported. m4a is not fully tested as I have no itune musics downloaded.
+Please help testing it if possible.

 ![main](https://github.com/tramhao/termusic/blob/master/screenshots/main.png?raw=true)
 ![tageditor](https://github.com/tramhao/termusic/blob/master/screenshots/tageditor.png?raw=true)